joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-11-15-final-jeopardy.md

 $$\{\boxed{t_1}\}$$

-As we said, all players who hit the Daily Double on their first tile will recieve the full $\\$1,000.$
+As we said, all players who hit the Daily Double on their first tile will receive the full $\\$1,000.$

 **Second tile Daily Double**